 Key - Understand Which Paid Services Work & Which are a Waste of Your Budget

-In the world of limited budgets, where we ALL live, it’s important to know when your financial institution should pay for services and when paid options simply don’t work as well.
 Location services/listings, social ad support, and Google AdWords are relevant for all businesses.
-And when paid ads are coupled with well-designed and consistent content, email, social media and some traditional marketing, you will see results.
+And when paid ads are coupled with well-designed and consistent organic content, email, social media and some traditional marketing, you WILL see results.

 And knowing how, where, and why to spend your budget on the right initiatives is key to driving growth and staying relevant in the channels your consumers are using.